cybernetics/JTemplate/README.md

 * `java.util.Date`
 * `java.util.List`

 Parameter values for numeric and boolean arguments are converted to the appropriate type using the parse method of the associated wrapper class (e.g. `Integer#parseInt()`).
-No coercion is necessary for `String` arguments. `URL` arguments represent binary content, and can only be used with `POST` requests submitted using the "multipart/form-data" encoding.
+No coercion is necessary for `String` arguments.

+`URL` arguments represent binary content, such as a file upload submitted via an HTML form.
+As with HTML, they can only be used with `POST` requests submitted using the "multipart/form-data" encoding.
+Additionally, the servlet must be tagged with the `javax.servlet.annotation.MultipartConfig` annotation.

-Date and time arguments are handled as follows:
+Date and time arguments are converted as follows:

 * `java.time.LocalDate`: result of calling `LocalDate#parse()` on parameter value
 * `java.time.LocalTime`: result of calling `LocalTime#parse()` on parameter value
 * `java.time.LocalDateTime`: result of calling `LocalDateTime#parse()` on parameter value
 * `java.util.Date`: result of calling `Long#parseLong()` on parameter value, then `Date(long)` on long result

-`List` arguments represent multi-value parameters.
-Values are coerced to the declared `List` element type; e.g. `List<Double>` or `List<URL>`.
-Note that, while list arguments may be used with any type of request, `URL` lists may only be used with multipart `POST` requests.
+`List` arguments represent multi-value parameters, such as those submitted via a multi-select list element in an HTML form.
+Values are automatically coerced to the declared `List` element type; e.g. `List<Double>` or `List<String>`.
+URL lists are supported, but may only be used with multipart `POST` requests.

 Omitting the value of a primitive parameter results in an argument value of 0 for that parameter.
 Omitting the value of a simple reference type parameter produces a `null` argument value for that parameter.
 Omitting all values for a list type parameter produces an empty list argument for the parameter.